All Episodes

 We have an ocean between us.

-Um but we want to make sure it works.
+But we want to make sure it works.

-You mean a backstop psychologically or militarily or what?
+So I don't know when you say backstop, you mean a backstop psychologically or militarily or what?

-But we are a backstop because we'll be over there, we'll be working in the country.
+But we are a backstop because we'll be over there.

-We're gonna be that's a great thing economically for them because you know, when you talk about economic development, we're gonna have a lot of people over there, so We'll be working in the country.
+We're going to be, that's a great thing economically for them because, you know, when you talk about economic development, we're going to have a lot of people over there.

-I think when we have an agreement, uh you can say whatever you want about security, who's gonna do it or all that's gonna be a very pleasant conversation.
+I think when we have an agreement, you can say whatever you want about security, who's going to do it at all.

-The hard conversation is will we have an agreement?
+The hard conversation is, will we have an agreement?

 And I think the answer is yes.

-I think Russia will agree, and I think that I really believe Ukraine will agree also.
+And I think that I really believe Ukraine will agree also.

-If the British people are in Ukraine and they get attacked, uh you know, I've always found about the British, they don't need much help.
+You know, I've always found about the British, they don't need much help.

 They can take care of themselves very well.